US regulators step up scrutiny of IPO hopefuls from China

 “I worry that average investors may not realize that they hold stock in a shell company rather than a China-based operating company,” Gensler said.

-Gensler said he asked the SEC’s staff to makes sure such companies make several disclosures before an initial public offering of stock.
+Gensler said he asked the SEC’s staff to make sure such companies make several disclosures before an initial public offering of stock.
 Among them: They must make clear investors are buying shares of the shell company, not the China-based operating company, and that future actions by the Chinese government could significantly affect financial performance.

 Gensler also said that all Chinese companies trying for a U.S. IPO must disclose risks that approvals from Chinese authorities to list on a U.S. exchange could be rescinded, among other things.